sourcegraph/sourcegraph-public-snapshot/doc/cody/index.md

 Cody is currently available in beta.

 <br />
 We value your feedback!
-You can <a href="https://about.sourcegraph.com/contact">contact us</a> directly, file an  <a href="https://github.com/sourcegraph/sourcegraph">issue</a>, or <a href="https://twitter.com/sourcegraph">tweet</a> to share feedback.
+You can <a href="https://about.sourcegraph.com/contact">contact us</a> directly, file an  <a href="https://github.com/sourcegraph/cody/issues">issue</a>, Join our <a href="https://discord.com/servers/sourcegraph-969688426372825169">Discord</a>, or <a href="https://twitter.com/sourcegraphcody">tweet</a> to share feedback.
 </p>
 </aside>